samicrusader/cbftp-svn/README.md

    doesn't use UTF-8...
 Go through every step of the way and make sure that unicode/UTF-8 support is enabled everywhere.

-Q: Cbftp gets SSL/TLS error when connecting to some of my sites, what should I do?
+Cbftp gets SSL/TLS error when connecting to some of my sites, what should I do?
-A: Your system is probably using an old version of OpenSSL.
+> Your system is probably using an old version of OpenSSL.
 Either upgrade to a newer system version, or grab a copy of the latest OpenSSL version from openssl.org, compile it (./config && make) and then let cbftp know that it should use that by modifying the top line of Makefile.inc in the cbftp root dir, and then rebuild cbftp.

-Q: Is there some raw connection data output available anywhere?
+Is there some raw connection data output available anywhere?
-A: Yes, see the "connection details" section above.
+> Yes, see the "connection details" section above.

-Q: How can I see which chains cbftp is using?
+How can I see which chains cbftp is using?
-A: Cbftp doesn't really use chains in the traditional sense.
+> Cbftp doesn't really use chains in the traditional sense.
 See the "the transfer engine" section further up in this file.
    You can see current transfers and their source/destination by pressing t from the main screen.

-Q: What's the difference between 'race' and 'distribute' when starting a spread job?
+What's the difference between 'race' and 'distribute' when starting a spread job?
-A: The profile affects the algorithm that assigns scores to potential transfers.
+> The profile affects the algorithm that assigns scores to potential transfers.
 The 'race' profile focuses on uploading more files than other users everywhere, while the 'distribute' profile focuses on finishing the job on all sites as quickly as possible.

-Q: What is the block of seemingly random characters above the spread job status table supposed to be?
+What is the block of seemingly random characters above the spread job status table supposed to be?
-A: Read each column from top to bottom.
+> Read each column from top to bottom.
 Cbftp attempts to describe each file in the job by finding a sequence of 3 characters in the file name that are unique to that file.
 In many cases it will be the file suffix, or maybe some kind of numbering.
 See the "spread job status" section above.

-Q: Can I use multiple addresses (bouncers) to a site?
+Can I use multiple addresses (bouncers) to a site?
 How do I sort them?
-A: Yes, just add them all on the address line with spaces between.
+> Yes, just add them all on the address line with spaces between.
 Cbftp does actually have a built-in sorting feature, but it's hard to spot.
 By default cbftp will attempt to connect on the first address in the list.
 If it does not manage to connect within 1 second, cbftp will attempt to connect on any other addresses as well.
 Whichever address manages to connect first will be stored first in the list for next time.

-Q: I have so many spread jobs running!
+I have so many spread jobs running!
 Why won't they finish?
-A: Cbftp tries its best to make sure that all files are uploaded on all involved sites.
+> Cbftp tries its best to make sure that all files are uploaded on all involved sites.
 As long as any site does not have all files, cbftp will keep trying to upload (until a reasonable amount of attempts have been made).
 If a lot of jobs are started simultaneously and one or more sites can't keep up, there will be lots of running jobs.

-Q: I have a spread job that says 100% done but is still running, why?
+I have a spread job that says 100% done but is still running, why?
-A: Cbftp needs to list the directories for a few seconds after all files in a spread job have been uploaded to make sure that the directory is completed.
+> Cbftp needs to list the directories for a few seconds after all files in a spread job have been uploaded to make sure that the directory is completed.
 If all slots for any involved site are busy doing other things, like transferring files in other jobs, then the job will stay running until that site has time to list the directory.

-Q: My spread jobs end in timeout instead of "done", what's wrong?
+My spread jobs end in timeout instead of "done", what's wrong?
-A: Usually this happens because one or more sites cannot finish the job due to being down, out of space, not having any transfer sources, or some other reason for not being able to receive files.
+> Usually this happens because one or more sites cannot finish the job due to being down, out of space, not having any transfer sources, or some other reason for not being able to receive files.
 Another common reason is that some unwanted files were uploaded on one or several sites during the